expressjs/session/README.md

 Updates the `.maxAge` property.
 Typically this is not necessary to call, as the session middleware does this for you.

+### req.session.id

+Each session has a unique ID associated with it.
+This property will contain the session ID and cannot be modified.

 ### req.session.cookie

 Each session has a unique cookie object accompany it.
 This allows